 How the Architecture Works

-Layer 1 — Raw Tables
+Layer 1 — Raw Tables (operations_domain)

-Layer 2 — Gold Views (7 SQL Views)
+Layer 2 — Gold Views (operations_gold)

 Taxi sub-domain — 4 views: